OrchardCMS/OrchardDoc/Documentation/Deploying-Orchard-to-Windows-Azure.markdown

 __After Deployment: Could not load file or assembly...__

+Why: Our Microsoft.WindowsAzure.* references are an earlier version, which is resolving to 2.1.0.0
 Fix: Update the references to version 2.0

 > Could not load file or assembly 'Microsoft.WindowsAzure.ServiceRuntime, Version=2.1.0.0,